mtgeddes/bamazon/README.md

 There are three built in options:

 - General
-    - [x] Handles invalid user input.
+    - Handles invalid user input.
-    - [x] Streamlined command terminal interface for easy navigation.
-- Customer
+#### <a name="customer">Customer
-    - [x] Allows purchasing of items in stock.
+    - Allows purchasing of items in stock.
-    - [x] Allows user to view products.
+    - Allows user to view products.
-    - [x] Informs user of insufficent stock upon purchase.
+    - Informs user of insufficent stock upon purchase.
-- Manager
+#### <a name="manager">Manager
-    - [x] Allows manager to see products sold and stock.
+    - Allows manager to see products sold and stock.
-    - [x] Allows manager to see low stock.
+    - Allows manager to see low stock.
-    - [x] Allows manager to add to inventory.
+    - Allows manager to add to inventory.
-    - [x] Allows manager to add a new product.
+    - Allows manager to add a new product.
-- Supervisor
+#### <a name="supervisor">Supervisor
-    - [x] Allows supervisor to see profits.
+    - Allows supervisor to see profits.
-    - [x] Allows supervisor to add a new department.
+    - Allows supervisor to add a new department.

 # <a name="demo"></a>Demo